Ingerophrynus

 Ingerophrynus is a genus of true toads with 12 species.
 The genus is found in southern Yunnan and Southeast Asia; from Myanmar and Indochina to peninsular Thailand and Malaya, Sumatra, Borneo, Java, Nias Island, Sulawesi, and the Philippines.
 This genus was established after a major taxonomical revision of frogs in 2006.

 Taxonomy and systematics

-Ten of the species in this genus were formerly considered species of the genus Bufo, most of them in what had been known as the Bufo biporcatus group; the remaining ones were assigned to this genus based on molecular data.
-In 2007 a new species, Ingerophrynus gollum, was added to this genus.
-The sister taxon of Ingerophrynus is Sabahphrynus.
+Ten species currently assigned to this genus were formerly treated as members of the genus Bufo, most of them within the assemblage previously referred to as the Bufo biporcatus group.
+The remaining species were transferred to Ingerophrynus on the basis of molecular phylogenetic evidence.
+In 2007, a further species, Ingerophrynus gollum, was described and included in the genus.

+Phylogenetically, Ingerophrynus is regarded as the sister taxon of Sabahphrynus.

 Etymology

 The generic name Ingerophrynus honors Robert F. Inger, an American zoologist from the Field Museum of Natural History.

 Description

 The diagnostic characters of the Bufo biporcatus group are the presence of supraorbital, parietal, and supratympanic crests, lack of a tarsal ridge, presence of vocal sacs but absence of melanophores in the surrounding muscle tissue, lack of tibial glands, lack supinator manus humeralis and adductor longus muscles, presence of paired crests on the vertebral column, rugose skull, squamosal bones with broad dorsal otic plates, and smooth palatine bones.